ducpham131/Inventory-Balancing/README.md

 ```
 ![heatmap](https://github.com/ducpham131/Inventory-Balancing/assets/169105426/5003d67f-6392-469a-988b-ab5023fac955)

+In this plot, I can quickly decide which transfer pairs will be optimal based on the total quantity for each transfer.
+>For example, for the receiving store DNA, I can choose the HCM or VTB store to transfer goods from, instead of other stores with lower efficiency.
+Additionally, I can identify stores that have a large number of transferable products, which means these stores are holding more inventory than others.

 Next, I use a scatter plot to represent the relationship between revenue and inventory quantity of each store.
-I can observe which store is performing the best in sales, which store needs to be restocked, and which store is holding too much inventory compared to its sales capacity.
-> For example, the DNA store has the best sales but a low inventory level, so it should be prioritized for restocking.
-Conversely, the VTB and HCM stores have average sales but are holding nearly double the inventory compared to other stores in the same segment, so their excess inventory should be redistributed to optimize resources.
 ```c
 inventory_group = inventory_melt.groupby(by = 'store').agg({'stock':'sum'}).reset_index()
 sales_group = sales_data.groupby(by = 'store').agg({'quantity':'sum'}).reset_index()